“What are your favorite homeschool extracurricular activities?”

 3. See local libraries.

 Many area libraries feature storytimes for toddlers, which area homeschoolers certainly appreciate!
-The Lackman Library, for example, features a “Homeschool Lunch Bunch” on the third Thursday of the month.
+The Johnson County Library system, for example, features a “Homeschool Meetup” event regularly at various library locations around the metro.

 4. Check out activities your children are passionate about.

 Do your boys love Trail Life USA?
 Many area homeschoolers enjoy taking their sons to participate in this program.
 A similar equivalent that homeschoolers recommend for daughters is American Heritage Girls.

 If your children have a natural acting bent, Greenleaf Music & Arts Academy offers acting classes at $175 a semester.
 Christian Youth Theater also offers free backstage tours at each of its public shows for groups (reservations can be made by calling 913-681-3318).